this-josh/felling/README.md

 ```

 If all is identical it’ll let you know, otherwise it will print the first 100 differences.
 If you’d like more than 100 differences pass `-v`

+## Isn’t felling a bit simple?

+> Simple is better than complex.

+​	*``python -c import this ` - Tim Peters*

+Wherever possible I try to keep `felling` as simple as possible, for now I am proud it is requirements free.
+A lot of the difficulty in setting this up has been gathering an understanding of logging in python and the initial setup of logging.json.